searchspring/snap/packages/snap-controller/README.md

 #### init
 - Must be called manually
-- subscribes to changes in the urlManager
+- subscribes to changes in the UrlManager

 #### beforeSearch
 - Always invoked before an API request is made